Links on SoundGuys may earn us a commission. Learn more.

 SharePlay is a way of listening to music with others over a FaceTime call.
 If you and another person both have Apple Music subscriptions and an iPhone or iPad, you can use SharePlay.

 First, you need to start a FaceTime call, and then swipe up from the bottom of the screen to open Apple Music.
 Then, you can select a song, and it’ll prompt you to start SharePlay.
-After that, go back to the call and press the SharePlay tile on the screen.
+Afterward, go back to the call and press the SharePlay tile on the screen.
 This is a great way to share the music you love with your friends and family remotely!

 Can you use Apple Music without an iPhone?